plot_relationship.py

 DataFrame containing the model results for plotting.

 Variable to group the data and create multiple panels on the plot.
-Default is ‘modelname’.
+Default is ‘models’.

 Variable used to create subplots based on its unique values.
 Default is ‘seasonality’.